FAQ Mobile Phone Migration

 Physical SIM card

-If you are currently using a physical SIM card, you will receive a new physical SIM card from KPN.
+If you are currently using a physical SIM card, you will also receive a new physical SIM card from KPN.

-• The new SIM card will become active on March 5, 2026
+- The new SIM card will become active on 5 March 2026.

-Important: Only replace your current SIM card on or after March 5, 2026
+Important: Only replace your current SIM card on or after 5 March 2026.

 eSIM

-• You will receive activation instructions in advance via your Nikhef email address
+- You will receive activation instructions in advance via your Nikhef email address.

-• The eSIM will be activated on March 5, 2026
+- The eSIM will become active on 5 March 2026.

 Prefer a different type of SIM card?